 Nausika was artist of birth.
 The art academy gave her what she needed and she began her own ceramics atelier.
-She works in a small but cosy studio at home, surrounded by trees, fields and orchards.
+She works in a cosy natural studio in her garden, surrounded by flowers, trees, fields and orchards.
 For inspiration, she just has to look through her window.
-She’s married to a nice husband and they have two sweet girls.
-She loves hot chocolate and homemade tea, sunlight, the scent of apples with cinnamon, good books, sewing, baking and gardening.

 You can see it in her jewelry ; the amazing variety of nature in all its shapes, textures and colors.
 By combining pure porcelain with some fantasy unique pieces come to life!
 On the other hand, her ceramic sculptures simply refer to: us.
 Not as we are, but as we should be: taking a pause in this ever rushing world.
 These female figures are wandering in a poetic world of birds and flowers.